 Both the Q Typ 116 and the X-Pro2 are recent models that feature in their makers' current product line-up.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the Q Typ 116 does not have a direct predecessor.

 Review summary: Leica Q Typ 116 vs Fujifilm X-Pro2

 So how do things add up?
-Is the Leica Q Typ 116 better than the Fujifilm X-Pro2 or vice versa?
+Is there a clear favorite between the Leica Q Typ 116 and the Fujifilm X-Pro2?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.